NbAiLab/AltMorph/code_explanation.md

 # AltMorph Code Walkthrough: Senior to Junior Developer

 Welcome!
 Let's walk through the AltMorph codebase together.
-This is a sophisticated Norwegian morphological analysis tool that finds alternative word forms in context.
-Think of it as a smart system that can tell you that "kasta" could also be "kastet" in some contexts, but not others.
+This Norwegian morphological analysis tool finds alternative word forms in context.
+It can, for instance, show that "kasta" might correspond to "kastet" in some contexts, but not others.

 ## The Big Picture: What Does This System Do?